The Age of Shadows: Plot

-Kim Jang-ok and Joo Dong-sung, members of the Korean independence group Heroic Corps, visit the wealthy Kim Hwang-sub under the pretense of securing military funds, but it's a trap.
-Surrounded by Japanese forces, Kim Jang-ok fights valiantly in a gun battle but ultimately takes his own life when confronted by his former friend Lee Jung-chool, now working for the Japanese police.
+Kim Jang-ok and Joo Dong-sung, members of the Korean independence group Heroic Corps, visit the wealthy Kim Hwang-sub under the pretense of securing military funds, but it is a trap.
+Surrounded by Japanese forces, Kim Jang-ok fights valiantly in a gun battle but ultimately takes his own life, despite pleas from his former friend Lee Jung-chool, now working for the Japanese police.
 Lee, however, quietly releases Joo Dong-sung, arousing suspicion among fellow Heroic Corps members.
 Internal distrust peaks when Jo Hwe-ryung accuses Joo of being a traitor, but Kim Woo-jin intervenes and banishes Joo for his compromised identity.

 Following the incident, Japanese authorities order Lee Jung-chool to investigate Kim Woo-jin.
 Despite recognizing each other's true identities, Lee and Kim feign friendship.
 Meanwhile, Lee is assigned a partner, Hashimoto, whose real task is to monitor Lee himself.
 As surveillance intensifies, Lee attempts to protect the Heroic Corps by delaying Hashimoto's actions, but the group narrowly escapes to Shanghai.
-In Shanghai, Heroic Corps leader Jung Chae-san and Kim Woo-jin recruit Lee to assist their cause.
-Lee ultimately agrees to help smuggle explosives back to Korea, shifting loyalties under increasing pressure.
+In Shanghai, Heroic Corps leader Jung Chae-san and Kim Woo-jin ply the apprehensive Lee to assist their cause.
+Lee begrudgingly agrees to act as a double agent and help them smuggle explosives back to Korea.

-Back in Korea, Lee warns Kim Woo-jin that a spy is among them.
-Kim devises a trap by feeding different rendezvous times to each member to expose the mole.
-When the leak confirms the spy's identity, it is revealed to be Jo Hwe-ryung.
-In a tense confrontation aboard a train, Kim executes him in the name of the Heroic Corps.
-As the group arrives in Keijō (Seoul), chaos erupts when police confront them.
+On a train to Korea, Lee warns Kim Woo-jin that an informant is among them.
+Kim devises a trap by feeding different rendezvous times to each member to expose the informant.
+When the leak confirms the informant's identity, it is revealed to be Jo Hwe-ryung.
+A shootout ensues and Hashimoto is killed.
+Hwe-ryung explains that he had lost faith in the resistance's effectiveness, to which Kim executes him for his treachery.
+Lee, fearful of discovery, tells Kim he can no longer help the resistance and feigns being thrown off the train.
+As the group arrives in Keijō (Seoul), chaos erupts when police identify them.
 Yeon Gye-soon kills officers attempting to arrest her, triggering a shootout where most of the resistance members die or are captured.
 Kim escapes with help, managing to smuggle in the explosives.